zhourrr/nvim_configs/README.md

 Configuration files for vim and neovim.

-I know nothing about lua language, therefore I almost comment everything in the init.lua file.
+I know nothing about lua language, therefore I almost commented everything in the init.lua file.